andreigue/andreigue.github.io/_posts/2023-04-12-Reading-the-bitcoin-whitepaper.md

 So how will transactions work on this network?
 ###### _"We define an electronic coin as a chain of digital signatures."_

-I gave an introduction to digital signatures in the previous article, but for more important details on that, check note ([2])(2).
+I gave an introduction to digital signatures in the previous article, but for more important details on that, check note ([2])(#2).

 But briefly, if I "digitally sign" something, that's a proof that I own the private key, which no one else is going to have.
 So everyone in the world can see a message that has my digital signature and be able to confirm that I signed it.

 ##### _"Each owner transfers the coin to the next by digitally signing a hash of the previous transaction and the public key of the next owner and adding these to the end of the coin."_

-This means that when a Bitcoin transaction takes place, the current owner of the BTC "coin" (i.e. the person who holds the private key to access it) digitally signs a hash of the previous transaction and the public key of the next owner.
+This means that when a bitcoin transaction takes place, the current owner of the bitcoin (i.e. the person who holds the private key to access it) digitally signs a hash of the previous transaction and the public key of the next owner.
 This digital signature serves as proof that the current owner is indeed authorized to transfer ownership of the coin.

 ![trees](..\images\btc\img1.PNG)

+As we can see here, a transaction is nothing more than 3 numbers: the new owners public key, the hash of the previous block, and the old owners signature.
+As an example, let's follow the path of 1 bitcoin as Ann first sends it to Bob, and then Bob sends that bitcoin to Charlie.

+Ann wants to send Bob a bitcoin, so within the transaction data she will include Bob's public key (some number), the hash of the previous transaction (let's assume we have that) (also some number), and then she will concatenate Bob's public key with the hash, and encrypt that using her private key, thus signing it.
+Now that bitcoin belongs to Bob.

+Now Bob wants to send the bitcoin to Charlie.
+So Bob gets
+1. Charlie's public key, then he takes
+2. the hash of the previous number (basically concatenating the 3 numbers from the "Ann->Bob" transaction, and taking its hash), and finally
+3. Bob signs the transaction.
+So now we have the "Bob->Charlie" transaction pointing back to the "Ann->Bob" transaction via the hash.
+On top of that, the the fact that Bob signed this transaction with his private key can be decrypted with his public key, which can be found by going to the previous transaction (the "Ann->Bob" transaction).

 Thus, we get a "chain of digital signatures" from all the owners of the coin(s) being transferred (one new owner at a time).
-And this chain of owners is permanent, so if a hack or illegal activity has occurred and some of that Bitcoin ends up in your possession, law enforcement may be able to trace the transactions and seize the Bitcoin as part of their investigation ([(3)](3)).
+And this chain of owners is permanent, so if a hack or illegal activity has occurred and some of that Bitcoin ends up in your possession, law enforcement may be able to trace the transactions and seize the Bitcoin as part of their investigation ([(3)](#3)).

 So far, there is nothing revolutionary.
 Using digital signature is old news.

 #### _"The problem of course is the payee can't verify that one of the owners did not double-spend the coin.
 A common solution is to introduce a trusted central authority, or mint, that checks every transaction for double spending."_

 This is something we want to obviously avoid.
-And the fact that Bitcoin solved this problem is one of the many reasons why it is so revolutionary ([4])(4).
+And the fact that Bitcoin solved this problem is one of the many reasons why it is so revolutionary ([4])(#4).

 I don't know your thoughts on this double-spending problem, but I was a bit confused at first.
 How hard can it be to keep track of who owns what?
 Why not just give me my private key (my wallet), and have a pointer pointing from my wallet to the Bitcoin that I own.
 We learn the concept of pointers early on in our C/C++ class early on.
 What's the problem?